 Subscriptions are not limited to magazines these days.
 There are subscription boxes for coffee, tea, even flowers and self-care!
 Anything you can sell, you can subscribe to; the world is moving towards a recurring sales model, whether we like it or not.

-While I’d rather spend my money on a specific thing I want instead of random objects in a box, it doesn’t mean that surprises aren’t nice!
+Whilst I’d rather spend my money on a specific thing I want instead of random objects in a box, it doesn’t mean that surprises aren’t nice!
 Some existing subscription boxes for spoonies are ChronicAlly Box and Spoonie Essentials Box.
 These lovely ladies curate beautiful packages of self-care items, to lift your spirits on those down days.
-There are also subscription boxes for periods, and mental health.
+There are also subscription boxes for periods, mental health, and even fitness programmes adapted for those who live with chronic pain: “Zero to Hero” and “Autoimmune Strong”.
 Anticipating and receiving a pleasant surprise always produces a warm, fuzzy feeling despite the pain, doesn’t it?

 8. Bullet Journal

 If you haven’t watched the video on the original Bullet Journal website, the concept is quite fascinating.
 There are also many beautiful journal examples all over Pinterest, with all sorts of styles for inspiration!
 I’m on my second bujo, even though I admit that I don’t really need it 😉 I just find it fun to add some colours, stamps, and stickers to it.
 It is a tremendous aid for some though, especially those who have memory issues, brain fog, need to track their complex medical symptoms, or like to track habits or activities as a form of motivation.